Sunlix-Software/Sunlix.NET.DDD.BaseTypes/README.md

 ```
 ### Unit

+`Unit` is a lightweight structure that represents the **absence of a meaningful result** — essentially a semantic alternative to `void`.
+This pattern is well-known in functional programming and has direct analogies in other ecosystems, such as [System.Reactive.Unit](https://learn.microsoft.com/en-us/previous-versions/dotnet/reactive-extensions/hh229189(v=vs.103)) in .NET and [`unit`](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/unit-type) in F#.

-`Unit` is a lightweight structure that represents the **absence of a meaningful result**.
-Unlike void, it can be used as a proper type in generics and functional pipelines, which makes it especially **useful in functional programming**.
+Unlike void, it can be used as a proper type in generics and functional pipelines.
 All instances of `Unit` are **equal and interchangeable**, with a single canonical instance exposed as `Unit.value`.
 This allows APIs to return `Unit` when no data is needed but a return type is required, ensuring type safety and consistency across layers.

 **Example:**